ravenrothkopf/sage/README.md

   * Full testing suite to highlight the aforementioned language features
   * `stdlib` written in sage or C for quality of life features (i.e., `println`)
-  * Robust error handling with detailed error messages to facilitate debugging
+  * Robust error handling with detailed error messages to facilitate ging
 * An AST or a semantically-checked AST generated from compiling our front-end
 * Docker image to enhance access to testing and trying the sage PL without having to download and install the language to your local machine
 * Additional special features (TBD)